Anthony Davis NBA Playoffs Player Props: Lakers vs. Nuggets

 Anthony Davis Insights vs. the Nuggets

-- Davis' opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Lakers average the second-most possessions per game with 104.8.
+- Davis' opponents, the Nuggets, have one of the slowest offensive tempos, ranking 27th, averaging 99.5 possessions per game, while his Lakers average 104.8 per game, second-highest among NBA teams.

-- Defensively, the Nuggets are eighth in the league, conceding 112.5 points per game.
+- The Nuggets concede 112.5 points per game, eighth-ranked in the NBA.

-- Allowing 40.8 rebounds per contest, the Nuggets are the best squad in the league.
+- On the glass, the Nuggets are No. 1 in the league, allowing 40.8 rebounds per game.

-- In terms of assists, the Nuggets have conceded 25.7 per game, 15th in the league.
+- The Nuggets are the 15th-ranked team in the NBA, giving up 25.7 assists per game.

-- The Nuggets allow 11.4 made 3-pointers per contest, third-ranked in the league.
+- The Nuggets allow 11.4 made 3-pointers per contest, third-ranked in the NBA.

 Anthony Davis vs. the Nuggets